eduardobcolombo/CodeTag/README.md

 **Package example CodeTag**

-Hi, i'm creating a package to PHP frameworks.
+Hi, i'm creating a package for PHP frameworks.

 1. Clone this repository.
 2. Install NodeJS to use npm